chelsea01688/Netflix-SignUp/README.md

 <br>

 ## Project Describution
 Developed a sign-up page inspired by Netflix.
-It's enjoyable to replicate a website, even if it's just a single page.
+It's enjoyable to replicate a website, even if it's just a single sign-up page.
 When clicking "Next" without entering any information into the input field, a red error message will be displayed.
 The eye logo allows users to toggle the visibility of the password.
 <br>

 <br>